thezeroalpha/lectures.alex.balgavy.eu/content/acn-notes/data-center-transport.md

 DCTCP main idea
 - switch: marks with ECN after the threshold K
-- ECN receiver: marks ACKs with ECE (ECN echo) flag, until sener ACKs back using CWR (congestion window reduce) flag
+- ECN receiver: marks ACKs with ECE (ECN echo) flag, until sender ACKs back using CWR (congestion window reduce) flag
 - DCTCP receiver: marks ACKs corresponding to ECN packet
 - sender: estimate packets that are marked with ECN in a running window